Markets

 Another interesting market comes in the form of binary options.
 Your job is to decide whether the underlying asset will finish above or below a particular price at a certain time.

-These straightforward derivatives can now be traded on virtually any instrument or market.
-For example, you can trade binary options on commodity values, such as crude oil and aluminium.
+Binary options are fixed-outcome contracts offered by some venues (where permitted), but availability varies widely by broker and jurisdiction.
+For example, you can trade binary options on commodity values, such as crude oil and aluminum.
 Alternatively, if you want to take a position on world-famous stocks, you can get binary options on Google, Tesla, and BP.
 Even forex markets and cryptocurrencies are on the binary options menu.

 For further information, including strategy, brokers, and top tips, see our binary options page.